Registered Student Organizations

 Student organizations are eligible to make series, individual meeting room, promotional, and solicitation reservations beginning April 15th at 8:00 am for the upcoming academic year and are not to exceed ten (10) reservations per month (unless otherwise noted in this document).
 Additional reservations are allowed on the first day of each month for the following month.

-Series and individual meeting room reservations must be submitted via the web booking system (the Web App), with the exception of reservations for rooms within three (3) business days of use.
+Series and individual meeting room reservations must be submitted via the web booking system (more information here), with the exception of reservations for rooms within seven (7) business days of use.
 All other requests can be submitted to email@example.com.

 Before sponsoring a political campaigning event or elected official, the student organization representative must contact the Associate Dean of Students & Executive Director of the IMU, in 135 IMU, or call (319) 335-1162 to make an appointment.
 University Guest rates may apply to political events.
 To view the complete policy for visiting political candidates and elected officials click here.

 Meeting rooms may be reserved by student organizations for the use of study space for the group.
 Study room reservations will count towards the ten (10) allowed bookings per month.
-Study reservations cannot be longer than two (2) hours in length and are not allowed during the last two weeks of each semester.
+Study reservations cannot be longer than three (3) hours in length and are not allowed during the last two (2) weeks of each semester.

 Study room reservations may be cancelled by IMU Administration if the student organization’s study reservation limits IMU meeting room space.
 Every effort will be made to find other accommodations for meeting room reservations being cancelled.